knowsuchagency/airflow-cdk/README.md

 Then, in the `docker-compose.yml` file, simply delete, comment out, or change the image name for the `image: knowsuchagency/airflow-cdk` line in `x-airflow`.

-Now, the same image that is built when you run `docker-compose build` that runs on your local machine when you run `docker-compose up` is what will be deployed to ECS for your web, worker, and scheduler images.
+Now the same container that would be created by `docker-compose build` will be deployed to ECS for your web, worker, and scheduler images by `cdk deploy`.

 ## Components